urql-graphql/urql/docs/graphcache/schema-awareness.md

   `Mutation` field's result.
 - We may write a lot of configuration for our `cacheExchange` but if we pass a `schema` then it'll start checking whether any of the configuration options actually don't exist, maybe because we've typo'd them.
-This is a small detail but can make a large different in a longer configuration.
+This is a small detail but can make a large difference in a longer configuration.
 - Lastly; a schema contains information on **which fields are optional or required**.
 When Graphcache has a schema it knows optional fields that may be left out, and it'll be able to generate "partial results".